 - High self-confidence.
 INTJ personalities rarely doubt themselves or care much about their perceived social roles, expectations, etc. Consequently, they are not afraid to voice their own opinions.
 This exudes confidence and reinforces the INTJ’s self-esteem even further.

 - Quick and versatile mind.
 INTJs are very good at improving their knowledge of (often diverse) topics and fields that interest them.
 People with this personality type take pleasure in tackling intellectual challenges, and their natural curiosity pushes them forward as well.

-- Jacks of all trades.
+- Jacks-of-all-trades.
 The most important strength of any INTJ is their mind.
-Other personality types pride themselves in being artistic, intuitive, convincing, athletic etc. In contrast, INTJs excel at being able to analyze anything that life throws at them, uncovering the underlying methodology and then applying it in practice.
-Consequently, INTJ personalities are usually able to become what they want to become – be it an IT architect or a high-flying politician.
+Other personality types pride themselves on being artistic, intuitive, convincing, athletic, etc. In contrast, INTJs excel at being able to analyze anything that life throws at them, uncovering the underlying methodology and then applying it in practice.
+Consequently, INTJ personalities are usually able to become what they want to become—be it an IT architect or a high-flying politician.

 - Imaginative and strategic.
 INTJs are very good strategic thinkers, often using this strength to devise multiple contingency plans in both professional and personal situations.
 They like to plan ahead and be prepared, imagining all the potential scenarios and consequences.

 - Honest and direct.
 People with this personality type hate playing social games and putting comfort or social expectations above honesty and facts.
 INTJs tend to see these activities as pointless and irrational, preferring inconvenient truth over a comforting lie.